Up to $250,000

 Business term loans amortize.
 Interest accumulates on the remaining principal balance, and loan payments are interest-front-loaded, meaning a large part of your loan payments go toward interest at the beginning of your term.
 As time goes on, the interest portion of your loan payments decrease and more is applied to your loan principal.

-Business term loans are paid back in weekly or monthly installments.
+Business term loans are paid back in daily, weekly or monthly installments, depending on your terms.
 Variables such as the loan amount, term length, risk factors and business preference help determine this structure.

 How to Qualify for a Business Term Loan